TimVWese/NetworkJumpProcesses.jl/docs/src/index.md

 - Directed graphs are not supported.
 - jump-to-jump dependencies are not supported.
+- `VariableJumps`` are not tested.
-- coding style and performance-wise improvements are definitly welcome
+- Coding style and performance-wise improvements.
 - ... (please let me know!)